 DeafCOG can support D/deaf people who need BSL or help with communication.
 Volunteers can support Deaf people who don’t have people local to you that can sign or you are feeling lonely, worried or need someone to talk to.

 Sussex Interpreting Services has information about COVID-19 in many languages and they can offer language support.

 Speakout Brighton & Hove has Easy Read information on the coronavirus pandemic.

 National public health advice

-Public Health England (PHE) has advice on: Hands.
-Face.
-Space. guidance, symptoms, NHS Test and Trace, and the NHS COVID-19 smartphone app
+Public Health England (PHE) has advice on: Hands, face, space and fresh air guidance, symptoms, symptomatic and symptom-free testing, vaccinations and more.

 - Punjabi India

 - Punjabi Pakistan

 - Simplified Chinese

 - large print